FAQs

 Foundations Day is currently offered on Mondays.
 Students will focus on Math, Reading Skills, Grammar, Vocabulary, Writing, and Spelling.

 Thinker Day is currently offered on Tuesdays and Wednesdays.
 You may select either Tuesday OR Wednesday to attend Thinker Day depending on your preference and our availability.
-On Thinker Day, students will focus on History with Art, Reading, Literature, Geography, Science, and Fine Arts.
+On Thinker Day, TK-5th grade students focus on History with Art, Reading & Literature, Geography, Science, and Fine Arts.
+Students in 6th-8th grade focus on History with Art, Reading & Literature, Science, and Foundations in Music.
 In this program, students receive a blank sketchbook on their first day of class to showcase all the artwork they create throughout the year.
-By the end of the academic year, your student will have written and illustrated a book with 30 chapters that highlights the history tied with the year's theme.
+By the end of the academic year, your student will have written and illustrated a 30-chapter book that highlights the history connected to that year’s theme.
+Thinker Day follows a five-year historical rotation, exploring a different era of history each year through our comprehensive educational themes: Thy Ancient Experience, Thy Medieval Experience, Thy Age of Discovery, Thy American Experience, and Thy Modern Experience.

 Doer Day is currently offered on Thursdays and Fridays.
 You may select either Thursday OR Friday to attend Doer Day depending on your preference and our availability.
 On Doer Day, students will focus on Theater, Entrepreneurship, and two additional classes that are subject to change each year.
 Theater makes up half of the Doer Day program, with three rotating Theater classes in the Fall, which combine and transition into rehearsal time in the Spring.
 Just before the Spring Semester begins, your student will audition for a junior production of a musical theater show selected by the Terra Arts team.
 Your student will be assigned to a cast based on their grade level and have the opportunity to perform their junior production during two weekends in May.
-For reference, we have done productions like Singin' in the Rain Jr., The Lion King Jr., and Beauty and the Beast Jr.
+For reference, we have done productions like The Sound of Music: Youth Edition, Singin' in the Rain Jr., and Beauty and the Beast Jr. Doer Day follows a five-year historical rotation, exploring a different era of history each year through our comprehensive educational themes: Thy Ancient Experience, Thy Medieval Experience, Thy Age of Discovery, Thy American Experience, and Thy Modern Experience.

 For Doer Day specifically, Kindergarten through 2nd Grade are included in our junior theater productions as "The Choir," this means they come out three times during their scheduled theater shows and sing three songs.

-We are a drop-off program that begins at 8:30am and concludes promptly at 2:00pm for each program we offer.
-Each day includes a scheduled snack and lunch break under the supervision of the Terra Arts staff.
+We are a drop-off program that runs from 8:30am to 2:00pm for each of our program days.
+Each day includes a scheduled snack and lunch break supervised by Terra Arts staff.
+Families are responsible for ensuring their student brings a backpack, water bottle, and packed lunch.

 - Blue Ridge Academy